-A contract is a legally binding agreement created by an offer and an acceptance between two or more parties who exchange consideration to create a legal obligation between them.
+A contract is a legally binding contract created by an offer and an acceptance between two or more parties who exchange consideration to create a legal obligation between them.
 It sets out the rights and obligations of the contracting parties.

-We are legally bound by the legal contract we entered into.
+We are legally bound by the binding contract we entered into.
 In the event of breach, the aggrieved party will be seeking for the appropriate remedy.
-However, at the initial stage, the Court will have to first determine whether the contract between the parties is a valid, legally binding and an enforceable contract before even moving on to any finding of breach of that contract.
+However, at the initial stage, the Court will have to first determine whether the contract between the parties is a valid, legally binding contract and an enforceable contract before even moving on to any finding of breach of that contract.

-An offer is an undertaking which is made by the offeror with the intention to be legally bound by the terms of the contract upon the acceptance of the offer by the offeree.
+An offer is an undertaking which is made by the offeror with the intention to be legally bound by the terms of the binding contract upon the acceptance of the offer by the offeree.
 The offer must express or imply a promise to be legally bound by the offer, and not simply an invitation to treat.

 A key concept on the element of offer is to ascertain the distinction between an offer and an invitation to treat.
 An offer can give rise to a binding contract whereas an invitation to treat does not as it is merely an invitation for offers.